Call for Proposals: National Conference on Correctional Health Care

-- Administration/Management: innovation, budgets and fiscal management, human resources, orientation and training, staffing, staff development, technology, ICD-10, working with corrections staff
+- Administration/Management: innovation, budgets and fiscal management, human resources, orientation and training, staffing, staff development, technology, working with corrections staff

 - Legal/Ethical: legislative update, risk management, regulatory compliance (e.g., PREA), working with legislators, ethics, mock trial

 - Medical: clinical updates, COVID-19 treatment and vaccine education and best practices, other infectious diseases, chronic disease, prevention, opioid treatment, women's issues, special populations (e.g., geriatric, juvenile), terminal illness, transgender issues, pain management

-- Mental Health: clinical updates, diagnosis, jail settings, segregation, Alzheimer's/dementia, schizophrenia, sex offenders, veterans and other special populations, suicide prevention
+- Mental Health: clinical updates, diagnosis, jail settings, segregation, Alzheimer's/dementia, schizophrenia, sex offenders, substance use disorders, veterans and other special populations, suicide prevention

 - Nursing: advanced skills improvement, competency-based orientation and training, evidence-based practices, nursing processes (e.g., intake, sick call), staffing models, scope of practice